 Severe brain injuries however require extensive immediate treatment followed by ongoing monitoring and rehabilitation.
 The exact therapy recommended will depend on which functions have been impaired by the brain injury.
 The ultimate goal of rehabilitation is to help the patient become as independent as possible.
 For some brain injury patients, this may involve relearning basic motor skills such as standing, walking, eating, and talking.
 For others, it may mean helping with coordination, balance or memory.

 Several medical specialists may be involved in this rehabilitation process, depending on the areas that need to be addressed.
-An individual recovering from brain injury may need one or more of these rehabilitation specialists for a complete recovery – physical therapist, occupational therapist, recreational therapist, speech and language specialist, rehabilitation nurse or vocational counselor.
+An individual recovering from brain injury may need one or more of these rehabilitation specialists for a complete recovery – physical therapist, occupational therapist, recreational therapist, speech and language specialist, rehabilitation nurse or vocational counsellor.

 Brain injuries can have a devastating impact on the quality of life.
 The exact effects may vary depending on the part of the brain that has been injured and the extent of the damage.
 Some brain injuries may impair motor function while others may impair cognitive or emotional function.
 In the case of severe brain damage, all three functions may be impaired.
-While each of these impairments may affect an individual’s quality of life differently, in one way or the other they all hamper a person’s ability to perform everyday tasks independently.
+While each of these impairments may affect an individual’s quality of life differently, in one way or another they all hamper a person’s ability to perform everyday tasks independently.